Fill out insurance authorization forms

 Form Comparison

-Continental American Insurance Company (CAIC) / Aflac Group Critical Illness Claim Form (with Attending Physician's Statement, HIPAA Authorization to Obtain Information, and Electronic Funds Transaction Authorization) File a critical illness insurance claim and receive benefits Policyholder and attending physician jointly After diagnosis of a qualifying critical illness event
+Continental American Insurance Company (CAIC) / Aflac Group Critical Illness Claim Form (with Attending Physician’s Statement, HIPAA Authorization to Obtain Information, and Electronic Funds Transaction Authorization) Request benefit payments for policyholders after a qualifying critical illness diagnosis.
+Physician statement, medical records, HIPAA release, and direct deposit information.
+The policyholder or patient along with their treating medical physician.

 Tips for insurance authorization forms